 This is a timed note naming app.
 You can set the timer for 1-5 minutes, choose you clef, and specify range of notes.
 We often have Music Tutor competitions at the studio to see who can name the most notes in one minute.

 For piano students, there is no Grand Staff option on Music Tutor.
 This is really the only downside to this app.
-Piano students can do each clef separately, or choose both Treble and Bass Clefs. the positive to this, is that when you choose both clefs vs being able to use the grand staff, students must check their clef first before answering.
-This results in lower numbers of notes named per minute compared to single clef instruments, but it really forces students to have their notes and clefs memorized thoroughly.
+Piano students can do each clef separately, or choose both Treble and Bass Clefs.
+The positive to this, is that when you choose both clefs vs being able to use the grand staff, students must check their clef first before answering.
+This results in lower numbers of notes named per minute compared to single clef instruments, but it really forces students to memorize their clefs thoroughly.

 This app is great for younger students.
 It is only for learning note names.
 There is no other theory involved, however, you can set it to answer by naming the letter name or pressing the appropriate keyboard key.
 You can adjust the settings to limit which clef and which notes are asked, use various key signatures to incorporate accidentals, and it can be done using solfege or letter names.
 The notes come out of a ferris wheel type machine and move along the top of the screen.
 If the note is named correctly, the note falls and a little monster eats it.
 If it is not named correctly, a tractor at the end of the screen sets the note on fire.